myrrlyn/calm_io/CONTRIBUTING.md

 Be able to make a Rust project compile.

 Be comfortable using `U+0009 CHARACTER TABULATION` as your indentation setting.
+Please use `just format` or, if you do not have Just installed, `cargo +nightly fmt -- --config-path rustfmt-nightly.toml` before submitting a PR.

 ## Contributing